To Marry a Highland Marauder

 Spies.
 Secrets.
 Seduction.
 This tantalizing marriage of convenience Scottish historical will have you guessing what fate has in store next for Bethea and Camden.

-If you love reading romantic, page-turning Scottish Historical love stories brimming with mystery and suspense, a dash of humor, and alpha male Highlanders, then you’ll adore this intriguing HEART OF A SCOT series.
+If you love reading romantic, page-turning Scottish Historical love stories brimming with mystery and suspense, a dash of humor, and alpha male Highlanders, then you’ll adore the intriguing HEART OF A SCOT Series.
 Buy TO MARRY A HIGHLAND MARAUDER and be prepared to stay up late reading a rousing Highland adventure you can’t put down.